AleIodi/AleIodi/README.md

 ## 🧑‍💻 About Me

-I'm a Software Architect specialist student (ITS Angelo Rizzoli, 2023–2025 edition) based near Milan, Italy.
+I'm a Software Architect specialist student (ITS Angelo Rizzoli, 2024–2026) based near Milan, Italy.
 I've worked across the full stack — REST APIs with Node.js, mobile apps in Swift, backend services in Java/Spring Boot, and frontend SPAs with Angular and React.
 I enjoy clean architecture, working in teams, and shipping things that actually run in production.

-- 🎓 Currently completing my **ITS Software Architect** program
+- 🎓 Completing my **ITS Software Architect** program
-- 🚀 Currently building a **field service management PWA** as my thesis project (Angular 20)
+- 🚀 Building a **field service management PWA** as my thesis project (Angular)
 - 🤝 Open to collaboration on full-stack or mobile projects
 - 📍 Milan area, Italy